nalinbhardwaj/nibnalin.me/_posts/2022-09-22-isokratia.md

 **Fully Autonomous Governance**: As we previously discussed, governance platforms like Snapshot Labs often rely on intermediaries such as the DAO's core team/multisig holders to execute upon polls.
 They essentially serve as trusted oracles that bridge external votes to the blockchain.
 In the case of Isokratia, however, since aggregators directly post votes on-chain, the Isokratia smart contract is already a trust-minimized source-of-truth for the voting results on-chain.
 This means that for many use cases, we can remove the dependency on DAO core teams and instead set up automatic execution based on voting results.
 This can also be used in conjunction with tools like [The Keep3r Network](https://keep3r.network) to instrument more complex follow through actions.
 I'd be curious to see cool integrations of Isokratia's voting mechanism for autonomous governance.

-If you would like to run your own aggregation node, check out USAGE.md(link here).
+If you would like to run your own aggregation node, check out [USAGE.md](https://github.com/nalinbhardwaj/isokratia/blob/main/USAGE.md) in the repository.

 We also made an attempt to fork the MIT-licensed code of Snapshot Labs and bake in this mechanism into their client/node software.
 While it's certainly doable, we found it prohibitively hard to do so for a proof of concept.
 If you identify as Snapshot Labs (or another open-source governance platform) and are interested in integrating the Isokratia mechanism into your platform, hit us up!